I’ve updated this post a bit to include it in Throwback Thursday Blog Style for this week.

 We made sure to stop in at the Clark County Museum.
 They change the displays in their homes on Heritage Street by the seasons so I was hoping they might already have their Christmas decorations up.
 It turns out we were a bit early this year but they were done up for Thanksgiving.
 It’s really neat to see the differences in the houses through the different decades plus, I have to admit, I just plain enjoy visiting period homes.

 This is just a glimpse some of the many places we visited during our stay.
-There were a bunch more including, Red Rock Canyon, The Morman Fort, and Springs Preserve among them.
+There were a bunch more including, Red Rock Canyon, Spring Mountain Ranch State Park, The Morman Fort, and Springs Preserve among them.
 And I can say with certainty, we’re already making plans for another visit!